raaidarshad/personal-website/pages/posts/popthebubble2.md

 I, however, haven't been able to let it go.
 I want to solve this problem: **I can't have a conversation with so many people because we aren't even in the same reality.** My NPR-listening, NYT-reading world is different from their Fox News-watching world, or your CNN-news-alert world.
 What am I supposed to do when someone talks about a crisis that I don't think is real?
 Or if I talk about the impacts of a historical event someone asserts didn't happen?
 Maybe if they're a friend, and we're face to face, we might stand a chance of getting somewhere.
 But a stranger?
 And online, at that?
 Not a chance.

+I was recently talking with a close friend's parent.
+They were describing anarchy in a major US city, and I had heard absolutely nothing about it, going so far so as to doubt the validity of what they were saying.
+How could I not have heard of it?
+What they were describing didn't seem real, and if it was, shouldn't I have heard of it?
+I, in turn, talked about the horror of the pandemic in NYC last summer, and they responded to me in the same way I responded to them.
+This was painful.
+I felt far away.
+I felt uncertain.
+What's the alternative?
+To stop conversation all together?
+That can't be it.

-I have reason to believe that there is an appetite for something that addresses this problem.
+I have reason to believe that there is an appetite for something that addresses this problem beyond my own.
 First, there are other efforts to tackle it (though one in particular earns my distrust as it is backed by venture capital and Facebook, of all things).
 Second, [the Pew Research Center published a report on the modern news consumer](https://www.pewresearch.org/journalism/2016/07/07/the-modern-news-consumer/) that I found rather illuminating.
 Some key points from the report (all emphasis is mine):

 - U.S. adults see the news media as performing its watchdog function – but overwhelmingly say that news organizations are **biased**
 - About **four-in-ten** Americans often **get news online** (the largest category is TV, online news reading is second)